argilla-io/argilla/README.md

 If you go to your Rubrix app at [http://localhost:6900/](http://localhost:6900/), you should see your first dataset.

 Congratulations!
 You are ready to start working with Rubrix with your own data.

-To better understand what's possible take a look at our [Cookbook](https://docs.rubrix.ml/en/stable/guides/cookbook.html)
+To better understand what's possible take a look at Rubrix's [Cookbook](https://docs.rubrix.ml/en/stable/guides/cookbook.html)

 # Community
-As a new open-source project we are eager to hear your thoughts, fix bugs, and help you get started.
-Feel free to use the Discussion forum or the Issues and we'll be pleased to help.
+As a new open-source project, we are eager to hear your thoughts, fix bugs, and help you get started.
+Feel free to use the Discussion forum or the Issues and we'll be pleased to help out.